Soushi888/rust-solana-cli/solana-token.md

 ## spl-token command-line utility

-All these functionalities are also available with JavaScript.
+All these functionalities are also available with JavaScript bundling.

   - Creating fungible token - `spl-token create-token`
   - Show supply of a fungible  - `spl-token supply <token-unique-identifier>`